 c.
 1200, "act of pulling or drawing; quantity of liquid that one drinks at a time," from Old English *dreaht, *dræht, related to dragan "to draw, drag" (see drag (v.)).
-Oldest sense besides that of "pulling" is of "drinking."
-From c.
+The oldest recorded sense besides that of "pulling" is of "drinking" (perhaps "so much as is drawn down the throat at once"); compare drag (n.) in reference to an inhaling on a cigarette.
+It is attested from c.
 1300 as "that which is drawn or written."
 In British English, it retains the functions that did not branch off with draft (q.v.).